AI & Technology

 Context awareness is going multimodal

-Keyboards are starting to read not just what you're typing but what's on your screen.
-If you're replying to an email that contains a meeting time, the keyboard can reference that time in its suggestions.
-If you're composing a message while looking at a photo, it can suggest caption text.
-This is very early-stage but already appearing in Gboard's Gemini integration.
+Nonetheless, Keyboards are starting to read not just what you're typing, but what's on your screen.
+Replying to an email that mentions a Tuesday 3pm meeting?
+Nevertheless, The keyboard can pull that right into its suggestion.
+Texting while looking at a photo?
+Nevertheless, It can suggest caption text.
+Nevertheless, Wild, but this is already showing up in Gboard's Gemini integration—it's early-stage but real.

 Privacy-preserving AI is becoming a competitive feature

-In 2024, most users didn't ask about keyboard privacy.
-In 2026, it's a growing selection criterion.
-On-device language models are getting powerful enough to deliver near-cloud-quality sentence completion with zero data transmission.
-CleverType is ahead of this curve — most others are catching up.
+Back in 2024, most users didn't really think about keyboard privacy.
+Now it's one of the first things people check before downloading.
+On-device language models are finally powerful enough to deliver near-cloud-quality sentence completion without transmitting anything.
+CleverType got here first — most others are still catching up.

 Personalization without surveillance

-The next generation of smart autocomplete will build a detailed model of your writing style using only locally stored data.
-No cloud upload required for personalization.
-The model lives on your device, gets better over time, and can't be accessed by the keyboard company.
+Consequently, What's coming next is keyboards that build a detailed model of your writing style entirely on your phone — no cloud upload at all.
+Nevertheless, The model lives on your device, gets smarter with every message, and the keyboard company never sees it.
 Some keyboards are already moving this direction.
+Slowly, but it's real.

 Cross-device sync that's actually private

-Syncing your keyboard's learned style across your phone, tablet, and desktop without those preferences passing through a company server is a hard technical problem.
-The solutions emerging use end-to-end encrypted sync — similar to how iCloud Keychain works.
-Expect this to be a standard feature by 2027.
+Syncing your keyboard's learned style across phone, tablet, and desktop — without any of those preferences touching a company server — is genuinely hard to pull off.
+But people are solving it using end-to-end encrypted sync, basically the same approach as iCloud Keychain.
+By 2027, this will probably just be a standard feature you don't think about.

 Frequently Asked Questions